-Or, you can use the Current Account Switch Service.
+Or, you can use the Current Account Switch Service (CASS).
 There's no charge for closing your account but you need to make sure that you've paid back any money you've borrowed.
-When you tell us that you want to close it, you may not be able to spend any more of your Planned or Unplanned Borrowing.
+When you tell us that you want to close it, you may not be able to spend any more of our Planned or Unplanned Borrowing.

-If there is a dispute on your account, we may need joint instructions from all partners or directors to close it.
+If there is a dispute on your account, we may need joint instructions from all partners, trustees or members to close it.